 The Focus Stack Tool is designed to automate the sequence capture involved in making a focus stack of images.
 The tool will automatically suggest the number of images needed based on the optical quality of the lens, the aperture setting and the area and pixel size of the digital back.
+To setup a capture sequence for focus stacking your lens need to be set to

-To setup a capture sequence for focus stacking your lens need to be set to Auto Focus.
+Io setup a capture sequence for focus stacking your lens need to be set to Auto Focus.
 When using this tool the front and Side Dial will adjust the focus of the lens in MCUs (Motor Control Units).
 Front dial is used for small increments (x 1 MCU), and Side Dial is used for larger increments (x 10 MCU).

 - Setup the near-focus distance using the front and Side Dial.
-Once you have set the near-focus, store this value by pressing the Top rear key. - 2.
-Then setup the far-focus with the front and Side Dial.
+Once you have set the near-focus, store this value by pressing the Top rear key. - Then setup the far-focus with the front and Side Dial.
 Once you have the far-focus adjusted, press the Top front key to store this value. - The XF Camera will now automatically calculate the optimal number of images, if your lens support this feature.
 In this case, the number will displayed in a blue color. - 4.
-If the number of captures is displayed in white, you will need to adjust the amount manually.
+If the number of captures is displayed in white, you need need to adjust the amount manually.
 This is done with the Rear dial. - 5.
-When you are ready to capture, press the Rear User button to start the sequence.
+When you are ready to capture press, the Rear User button to start the sequence.